michaelcmartin/monocle/doc/api.md

 Events are specified with a constant identified what kind of event this is, and then an optional data structure that carries ancillary data.
 The exact data structures are listed below; a summary of the event types is presented here for convenience.

- - **Quit.** Type: `MNCL_EVENT_QUIT`.
-Data field: None.
-The program is exiting.
-Either the user closed the application window, or some part of the client code called `mncl_post_quit`.
-If this event is ever returned, all subsequent events will be another Quit event.
  - **Update.** Types: `MNCL_EVENT_PREINPUT`, `MNCL_EVENT_PREPHYSICS`, and `MNCL_EVENT_PRERENDER`.
 These are for updating game logic.
 Pre-input happens before input is read; pre-physics happens before objects are do their default updates and before collision detection, and pre-render happens after collisions and just before drawing starts.
+Objects with the traits "pre-input", "pre-physics", or "pre-render", respectively, will receive events of the corresponding types.
  - **Collision.** Types: `MNCL_EVENT_COLLISION`.
 Objects have traits and also list traits with which they collide.
-One collision event will be fired for each triple of `(object1, object2, trait)` for which `object1` and `object2` overlap, `object1` collides with `trait`, and `object2` has `trait`.
  - **Render.** Types: `MNCL_EVENT_RENDER`, and `MNCL_EVENT_POSTRENDER`.
 These are the callbacks that signal the client that it is time to draw things.
-The "generic" version of these events fires first, Conceptually, prerendering is for background images, render is for the sprites, and postrender is for the HUD and GUI.
+The "generic" version of these events fires first, Conceptually, rendering at the global scale is for background images, render at the object scale is for the sprites, and postrender is for the HUD and GUI.
+Objects cannot receive postrender events.
+Objects will receive render events if they do not have the "invisible" trait and do have the "render" trait.
+If they have neither of these traits, a default rendering routine will run which draws their current sprite frame at their current location.
  - **Keyboard events.** Types: `MNCL_EVENT_KEYDOWN`, `MNCL_EVENT_KEYUP`.
 Data field: `key`.
 User pressed or released the key identified by the symbol specified by `key`.
 These symbol constants are compatible with the `SDL_keysym` enumeration for now, but may get a rename later so that SDL headers need not be directly included.
  - **Mouse move events.** Type: `MNCL_EVENT_MOUSEMOVE`.
 Data field: `mousemove`.
 When the mouse is moved within the window, a series of these event are fired. the `x` and `y` subfields give the mouse location in screen coordinates.
  - **Mouse button events.** Types: `MNCL_EVENT_MOUSEBUTTONDOWN`, `MNCL_EVENT_MOUSEBUTTONUP`.
 Data field: `mousebutton`.
 The value is which button was pressed or released.
  - **Joystick move events.** Type: `MNCL_EVENT_JOYAXISMOVE`.
 Data field: `joystick`.
 When an analog joystick is moved, the axis it moved on gets a new value.
 This usually needs to be calibrated, both to get a good idea of where the edges are but also to get a good idea of where the dead zone should be.
 The `stick` field identifies the joystick, the `index` field of the data indicates which axis moved, and the `value` field indicates the new location of the stick on that axis.
 If a stick is moved diagonally, multiple events will fire. *Due to SDL using the older DirectInput library for joystick input, the LT and RT buttons on an XBox 360 controller will register as axis moves and generally misbehave.
 Avoid use of these buttons if possible.*
  - **Joystick button events.** Types: `MNCL_EVENT_JOYBUTTONDOWN`, `MNCL_EVENT_JOYBUTTONUP`.
 Data field: `joystick`.
 The `stick` is the joystick, the `index` is the button that has been pressed or released.
  - **Joystick hat events.** Types: `MNCL_EVENT_JOYHATMOVE`.
 Data field: `joystick`.
 The `stick` is the joystick, the `index` is the hat number, and the `value` is the new hat orientation.
 Orientation constants currently track SDL's. *D-Pads often present as Hats.*

+## Frame Sequence ##

+ - `MNCL_EVENT_PREINPUT` - it first fires with a NULL object each frame, and then will fire once for each object with the "pre-input" trait.
+The object being processed is in the `self` field of the union.
+ - All input events, if any: `MNCL_EVENT_KEYDOWN`, `MNCL_EVENT_KEYUP`, `MNCL_EVENT_MOUSEMOVE`, `MNCL_EVENT_MOUSEBUTTONDOWN`, `MNCL_EVENT_MOUSEBUTTONUP`, `MNCL_EVENT_JOYAXISMOVE`, `MNCL_EVENT_JOYBUTTONDOWN`, `MNCL_EVENT_JOYBUTTONUP`, and `MNCL_EVENT_JOYHATMOVE`.
+The relevant input data is in the `key`, `mousemove`, `mousebutton`, or `joystick` fields as appropriate.
+ - `MNCL_EVENT_PREPHYSICS` - it first fires with a NULL object each frame, and then will fire once for each object with the "pre-physics" trait.
+The object being processed is in the `self` field of the union.
+ - All objects have their _x_, _y_, and _f_ values updated by _dx_, _dy_, and _df_.
+ - `MNCL_EVENT_COLLISION` - This fires only if collisions happen.
+One collision event will be fired for each triple of `(object1, object2, trait)` for which `object1` and `object2` overlap, `object1` collides with `trait`, and `object2` has `trait`.
+Information about the collision and why it happened will be in the `collision` field.
+ - `MNCL_EVENT_PRERENDER` - it first fires with a NULL object each frame, and then will fire once for each object with the "pre-render" trait.
+The object being processed is in the `self` field of the union.
+This is normally where frame-logic updates happen after reacting to collisions.
+ - `MNCL_EVENT_RENDER` - it first fires with a NULL object each frame, and then will fire once for each object with the "render" trait.
+The object being processed is in the `self` field of the union.
+This is normally where frame-logic updates happen after reacting to collisions. _It is only safe to actually call drawing functions while processing a RENDER or POSTRENDER event._ The expectation is that RENDER on no object will draw the backgrounds, then RENDER on the objects will draw the objects.
+If "render" is not set and "invisible" is also not set, then instead of firing an event, the object will simply draw itself based on its values of _x_, _y_, and _f_.
+ - `MNCL_EVENT_POSTRENDER` - This fires exactly once each frame, and is for final drawing at the global context.
+It is most likely going to be used to do things like draw the score if you do not have gamemaster objects to do this for you.

+After that, it goes back to `MNCL_EVENT_PREINPUT`.
+If at any point the function `mncl_post_quit` is called, or if the user or OS closes the game window, then all subsequent events will be `MNCL_EVENT_QUIT`.
+You are expected to transition to graceful shutdown upon receiving this event.
+(It is nevertheless permitted to transition to a shutdown at any point without receiving this event; `mncl_uninit` and friends will all do the right thing as long as you also stop pumping the event loop.)

+Objects that are created during one phase in the frame sequence will not actually appear until the next phase.
+Objects that are destroyed will stop appearing in events immediately but their resources will not be collected until the beginning of the next phase.
+It is up to you to clean up the userdata before telling Monocle to destroy the object.

 ### Data Structures ###